terminological/r6-generator/README.md

 * You can annotate multiple classes with `@RClass`.
 * Only public methods annotated with `@RMethod` will feature in the R library.
 * you cannot overload methods or constructors.
 Only one method with a given name is supported, and only one annotated constructor.
-* methods can return anything from `uk.co.terminological.rjava.types.*`, basic java primitives or Strings or any class that is part of this API and annotated with `@RClass`.
+* methods can return anything from `uk.co.terminological.rjava.types.*`, basic Java primitives or Strings or any class that is part of this API and annotated with `@RClass`.
-* static and non static java methods are supported.
+* static and non static Java methods are supported.

 ### Datatype conversion

-The runtime component of this project contains tools to enable bidirectional lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by `R`'s interchangeable use of single values, vectors, and complexities around `NA` values.
+The runtime component of this project contains tools to enable bidirectional lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values, vectors, and complexities around `NA` values.
 This is a big topic and further documented in the [documenation project](https://github.com/terminological/r6-generator-docs).

 ## r6-generator-maven-plugin

 This is the main Maven plugin.
-It contains a code generator which writes glue code and R package configuration files to allow correctly annotated java class to be used within R as an set of R6 classes.
+It contains a code generator which writes glue code and R package configuration files to allow correctly annotated Java class to be used within R as an set of R6 classes.

-Using the example class above we need to provide R package metadata and code generator configuration to generate an R package to support this java API.
-This is done through the `Maven` build configuration `pom.xml`:
+Using the example class above we need to provide R package metadata and code generator configuration to generate an R package to support this Java API.
+This is done through the Maven build configuration `pom.xml`:

-The required `r6-generator-runtime` dependency provides datatypes, annotations, and support for surfacing `Java` logging on the R console.
+The required `r6-generator-runtime` dependency provides datatypes, annotations, and support for surfacing Java logging on the R console.

 ```XML
 ...